AmolShelke2/e-commerce-website/README.md

 # E-commerce website

 An E-commerce website created with HTML CSS and JavaScript.
+It's Mobile friendly and

+I use media quries for making it look good on every screen size

+Star ⭐ The Repository if you love this project ❤️.

 # Tech stack used